 We will keep records of your consent and maintain details you provide, usually your name, email address, telephone number and home/business address.
 We will retain copies of emails and may retain voicemails when required, for example when dealing with an investigation.
 We will not keep them for longer than necessary and will delete emails and voicemails in line with our data retention policy.

+We may share personal information internally across teams and with Members where we need to do that to provide you with services, carry out our statutory functions or where it is fair and reasonable to do so.
 We may need to share information with third parties and will only do this with your consent, unless there is a legal requirement to do so, for example in relation to our statutory functions.
 We will not share your information with any third parties for marketing purposes without your consent.

 Northumberland National Park Authority is the information controller for the information we collect about you.
 We will only provide information to a third party for the purposes set out above or in order to prevent risk or harm to an individual or in relation to a crime, including fraud, if required to do so by law.

 We may at times transfer personal data for storage purposes to other countries outside the European Economic Area, for example images from mobile phones are stored in Google Images.
 Where this occurs we will ensure that your information is stored securely and that such organisations are compliant with the General Data Protection Regulations.
 We will specifically advise if this occurs and ensure you have given consent for this.